fgx/fgx-globe/readme.md

 * Both of these actions take way too long.
 We will have to learn how to cheat here,
 * Next is the list of 27,151 airports with 27,151 tooltips << Try that with PostGIS.
 * Click on an airport to paint the screen with its data.
 GitHub data is behind Gitorious data - so many errors occur.
-* Clicking on an airport only shows its pariculars.
+* Clicking on an airport only shows its particulars.
 Upcoming release will take you there
 * Error: Painted text can prevent you from rotating screen.
 Work-around: Click outside text area or load airport with no data.
 * Click 'Get Nearby Airports' to see all airports in the current tile.
 * Airports with ILS display each ILS as a correctly headed but badly positioned green bar.
 All other airports just show a red cube.